-I wasn’t sure I wanted to see B-Movie: Lust & Sound in West-Berlin, because I always have this obnoxious approach where anyone who went to Berlin after I did knows nothing, just like Jon Snow, especially millenials, whereas of course I know everything so there’s no point in watching yet another documentary about the Berlin scene.
+I wasn’t sure I wanted to see B-Movie: Lust & Sound in West-Berlin, because I always have this obnoxious approach that anyone who went to Berlin after I did knows nothing, just like Jon Snow, especially Milleials, whereas of course I know everything so there’s no point in watching yet another documentary about the Berlin scene.

 It’s a good one.